-Each of our residency programs is fully accredited by both the ACGME and the AOA, and all provide integrated training to both allopathic and osteopathic residents.
+Each of our residency programs is fully accredited by the ACGME and all provide integrated training for MD's and DO's.
 Our experienced and enthusiastic faculty love to teach and our dedicated and friendly staff help to make each residents journey an exciting and well supported experience.

 All of our residency faculty are actively involved in teaching the art of delivering community-focused, evidence-based, patient-centered care.
 Their many special interests include women's health, sports medicine, geriatrics, palliative care, rural medicine, complementary medicine, and practice management.
-Quillen College of Medicines state of the art, high definition human patient simulator is utilized by all three programs as part of the core curriculum.
+Quillen College of Medicine's human patient simulator is utilized by all three programs as part of the core curriculum.

 We are proud of our successes in helping to meet the needs, not only of rural Appalachia, but of the rest of our nation as well.
 We have graduates practicing across the country, from small towns to large cities, in practices that exemplify the diversity that is family medicine.
 U. S. News and World Report has consistently ranked our department as one of the top twenty departments of family medicine, and ETSU as one of the top schools for rural medicine.
 A recent study published in the Annals of Internal Medicine demonstrated that ETSU ranked number one among all U.S. medical school in the nation for producing primary care physicians, and number twelve on a social mission scale.

 We hope that you find these web pages helpful and that you might be interested in becoming a part of our team.
-Come for a visit, experience a senior elective, or participate in our one-of-a-kind Appalachian Preceptorship with us.
+Come for a visiting rotation, or participate in our one-of-a-kind Appalachian Preceptorship with us.
 We think you will be pleasantly surprised by all that we have to offer.
-Please let me know if I can help in any way.

 Click here to learn more about the Bristol Family Medicine Residency Program.